Advantages of Database Management System

 - What is the increase in sales in the last three months?

-- What is the bonus given to each of the salespeople in the last five months?
+- What is the bonus given to each the salespeople in the last five months?

 - How many customers have a credit score of 850 or more?

 - Better decision making: Due to DBMS now we have Better managed data and Improved data access because of which we can generate better quality information hence on this basis better decisions can be made.
-Better Data quality improves accuracy, validity, and time it takes to read data.
+Better Data quality improves accuracy, validity, and the a time it takes to read data.
 DBMS does not guarantee data quality, it provides a framework to make it easy to improve data quality.
+DBMS provides powerful data analysis and reporting tools that allow users to make informed decisions based on data insights.
+This helps organizations to improve their decision-making processes and achieve better business outcomes.

 - Simple: Database management system (DBMS) gives a simple and clear logical view of data.
 Many operations like insertion, deletion, or creation of files or data are easy to implement.